eyereasoner/eye/two/README.md

 # TWO

-This is about EYE TWO reasoning as "Trealla Works it Out".
+This is about EYE TWO which sees reasoning as "Trealla Works it Out".
 It uses [Trealla Prolog](https://github.com/infradig/trealla), a compact, efficient Prolog interpreter written in plain-old C.
 Run the examples and test cases as in [test](https://github.com/josd/eye/blob/master/two/test).